esys.escript.minimizer Package¶

 - class esys.escript.minimizer.LineSearch(logger=None)¶

-- Note: the line search return a new search direction scale alpha that satisfies the strong Wolfe condition:
+The line search returns a new search direction scale alpha that satisfies the strong Wolfe condition:

-- Condition (Z1) is fullfilled if one of the following conditions is satisfied:
+Condition (Z1) is fulfilled if one of the following conditions is satisfied:

 - __init__(logger=None)¶